vfribeiro/RepData_PeerAssessment1/PA1_template.md

 The new mean is **10766**.
 The new median is **10766**.

-There's a clear difference from the initial mean and initial median.
-Although, they wouldn't be that different if in the first aggregate function NA's haven't been removed.
+There's a clear difference from the initials mean and median.
+Although, they wouldn't be that different if NA's haven't been removed in the first aggregate function.

 ## Are there differences in activity patterns between weekdays and weekends?

-Adds a new column containing 'Weekday' if day is Monday, Tuesday, Wednesday, Thursday or Friday or 'Weekend' if day is Saturday or Sunday.
+Adding a new column containing weekday where it will contain 'Weekday' if day is Monday, Tuesday, Wednesday, Thursday or Friday or 'Weekend' if day is Saturday or Sunday.
 Aggregates data accordingly and plots a multipanel plot.

 ```r